jejobueno/ImmoEliza-Regressions/README.md

 are cleaned up, outliers and properties without price and area indication are dropped, duplicates and columns with the lowest correlation rate are deleted, and some other minor riddances.

-&nbsp;&nbsp;&nbsp;&nbsp;To put everything ready for the rest of the process, the variables that remain are transformed into features.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To put everything ready for the rest of the process, the variables that remain are transformed into features.

 2. DataRegressor